14 August 2024

 About RunSignup

-RunSignup is the leading event solution delivering the art of technology to endurance events and nonprofits.
-More than 28,000 events use our free and open platform to register 8 million annual participants, raise more than $2 Billion and grow their events.
-Our expertly crafted, open and all-in-one solution powers event revenue generation and supporter engagement through flexible registration, free event websites, free email marketing, integrated fundraising, and a suite of RaceDay tools.
+RunSignup, an employee owned company, is the leading event solution delivering the art of technology to endurance events and nonprofits.
+More than 30,000 events use our free and open platform to register over 10 million annual participants, raise more than $3 billion and grow their events.
+Our expertly crafted, open and all-in-one solution powers event revenue generation and supporter engagement through flexible registration, free event websites, free email marketing, integrated fundraising, and a suite of RaceDay Real-Time products.
 No subscriptions, no plans, no monthly fees.

 Related news